 Step 7: Be realistic, not Idealistic

 Never brag about your potential or future goals.
 Never make statements like, “I will introduce revolutionary ideas which will change the course of history” or, “My research work will completely eradicate a global problem.”
-Instead, make statements like, “I will try my best to contribute to the research efforts in my area of interest;” however, you can wish to play your role for eradicating global problems and you may wish to become a fellow of prestigious societies in the future.
+Instead, make statements like, “I will try my best to contribute to the research efforts in my area of interest;” however, you can wish to play your role in eradicating global problems and may wish to become a fellow of prestigious societies in the future.

 Step 8: Avoid Clichés

-Step 9: Keep improving
+Step 9: Keep Improving

-Only after the above process, you can seek expert opinion.
+Only after the above process you can seek expert opinion.
 While sending your SOP to anyone for feedback, you must send the application instructions, historical data of the school/program, program expectations, your credentials, and relevant material.
 Keep on improving your SOP and application package.

-Once it’s in good shape → Reviewed by 2-3 experts…
+Once it’s in good shape, → Reviewed by 2-3 experts…

 → Till it’s a PERFECT SOP